Genivia/Husky/README.md

     > load "examples/<filename>".

-To delete examples from memory and reset Husky to system defaults:
+To delete programs from memory and reset Husky to system defaults:

     > reset.